 His current mathematical work is on topics in geometry and topology arising in part from physics and on new applications of topology to physics.

 Freed has written more than 70 research papers and has co-authored and co-edited several books.
 His awards include a Sloan Fellowship, an NSF Presidential Young Investigator Award, a Guggenheim Fellowship, and the Senior Berwick Prize of the London Mathematical Society.
 He is a Fellow of the American Mathematical Society.

 Freed has longstanding interest and participation in educational issues.
 He was one of the founders of what is now the Park City/IAS Mathematics Institute, and he served for many years on its Steering Committee.
 Freed was a member of the Scientific Advisory Committee at MSRI during the period 2002-06.
 He currently serves on the Scientific Advisory Committee of the Simons Center for Geometry and Physics and has also served on the Scientific Advisory Board of the Banff International Research Station.
-He has co-organized over 30 research conferences in the United States and Europe, many involving both mathematicians and physicists.
+He serves on the Council of the American Mathematical Society and is a General Member of the Aspen Center for Physics.
+He has co-organized over 35 research conferences in the United States and Europe, many involving both mathematicians and physicists.